samedicorp/samedicorp.github.io/_posts/2021-04-09-scripting-sucks.md

 This blog is part of my way of tackling that, by trying to slowly document what I've created, and release bits of it as I do.

-Incidentally, a lot of this infrastructure is stuff that Dual Universe should be providing out of the box.
-Even if they don't make it themselves, I would really like to see them support a community effort in this direction.
+A lot of this infrastructure is stuff that Dual Universe should be providing out of the box.
+Even if they don't make it themselves, I would really like to see them support a community effort in this direction, and add the necessary hooks into the game where appropriate to allow us to fill in the gaps.

 I shan't be holding my breath, however...